Most of us have witnessed great anguish

 In the western

-culture expect stories and sermons to have a good positive ending.
-And
+culture we expect stories and sermons to have good

-we pretty much demand it.
-So much so that we
+positive endings.
+And we almost demand it.
+So much

-deceive ourselves into thinking that even if I defy
+so that we deceive ourselves into thinking that if

-end well.
-So we proceed in sin with the
+God will make it end well.
+So we proceed with what

-self-assurance it will be okay for me and those I
+self-assurance that eventually it will be okay for me and those I

 When a mom or dad